fluidex/fluidex.github.io/content/posts/introducing-plonkit/index.en.md

 description: "When PLONK and Circom meet each other."
 ---

-We are proudly to annouce that, FluiDex has received an [ESP grant](https://esp.ethereum.foundation/) from Ethereum Foundation for our [plonkit](https://github.com/fluidex/plonkit).
+We are proud to annouce that, FluiDex has received an [ESP grant](https://blog.ethereum.org/2021/11/04/esp-allocation-update-q2-2021/) from Ethereum Foundation for our [plonkit](https://github.com/fluidex/plonkit).
 And since this work now gets completed, we would like to share more information about it.

 ## TL;DR
 Plonkit is a zkSNARK toolkit to work with [Circom](https://github.com/iden3/circom), a developer-friendly ZKP circuit language, in [PLONK proof system](https://eprint.iacr.org/2019/953.pdf).
 It allows generating proof, verifying and exporting verifier smart contract.